-There is an important know the relationship that COCPs have to some cancers.
-The chances of developing certain cancers (ovarian and endometrial) are reduced by regularly taking COCPs and others such as some forms of breast cancer are slightly increased.
-It is important to remember too though that the incidence of breast cancer increases naturally in women as they grow older.
-If you have questions or concerns over the cancer benefits and risks of taking COCPs then you should discuss this with your doctor.
+It’s important to know the relationship that combined oral contraceptive pills (COCPs) have to some cancers.
+The chances of developing certain cancers (ovarian and endometrial) are reduced by regularly taking COCPs and others such as cervical cancer are slightly increased.
+It’s now thought to be unclear whether they increase the risk of breast cancer or not.
+If you have questions or concerns over the cancer benefits and risks of taking COCPs, you should discuss this with your doctor.

 Yes, if it is prescribed to you by your doctor.
-However, it is not suitable for people with following conditions:
+However, it might not be suitable for people with following conditions:

 Norinyl-1 is not suitable for people taking the following drugs / herbal remedies:

 - Some prescription drugs may also have a similar effect.
-These include certain sedatives, antibiotics, some drugs which are used to treat HIV and hepatitis, anti-epileptics and some anti-arthritic (heart) drugs.
+These include certain sedatives, antibiotics, some drugs which are used to treat HIV and hepatitis, anti-epileptics and some anti-arthritic drugs

 Norinyl-1 is a 99% effective contraceptive when used properly, but if you forget to use it or it gets removed from your body your risk of pregnancy will go up.